brekk/mad-notes/notes/Migration/Coming From JavaScript.md

 ---
-aliases:
+aliases: []
-  - Coming From JavaScript
 tags:
   - fundamentals
   - reference
 ---
 For developers coming to Madlib from JavaScript, there are a few notable differences one should be aware of.

 ## Variable declaration

 There is no specific keyword needed to declare a variable, like `let` or `const` or `var` in JS.
 Instead all values are declared with the assignment operator, e.g. `x = 5` .
 However, values cannot be mutated, [[Limit Mutation|except in limited circumstances]].

 ## Logging is done with IO

-Unlike `console.log` in JavaScript, in Madlib you will want to use the [[Module - IO|IO module]].
+Unlike `console.log` in JavaScript, in Madlib you will want to use the [[IO|IO module]].
 It has some specific edges which may feel unfamiliar at first.
 Here are some examples:

 ```mad
 import IO from "IO"